bluedata-katacoda/katacoda-scenarios/Spark with Jupyter_scenario/step2.md

 Navigate to the newly created directory:<br>
 `cd ~/Spark`{{execute}}<br>

 Next, we need to create a skeleton file structure.
-To do so execute the following command:
+To do so execute the following command:<br>
 `bdwb --init`{{execute}}

  <b>bdwb --init</b> command will setup all the base directories and files you need in order to develop any app image

- Execute the below command to list all the files and folders created by bdwb command:
+ Execute the below command to list all the files and folders created by bdwb command:<br>
 `ls -R`{{execute}}

 Make sure you will see the following files and folders: